Md-SayeedAlam/sports-equipments-server-repo/README.md

 ## Usage

-Run `npm run dev` to run the project locally.
+Run `nodemon index.js` to run the project locally.